 Eight out of every 10 smokers say they wish they'd never started, yet only one in 10 can successfully quit.
 The good news is that quitting can and does happen all the time to all kinds of people.
 Some do it by going cold turkey.
 Some need the help of nicotine replacement therapy (Sharecare.com).
 Hypnosis works for some folks, and others need more intense prescription medication to help them kick the habit.
 Two million people quit smoking every year, and there's no reason you can't be one of them.
 No matter how many years you've smoked, your body will immediately begin to repair itself once you've put out your last butt.
 It's intimidating, so you might try by cutting back to begin with.
 A review of smoking studies in people that had no desire to quit showed that cutting down often led to complete cessation [source: Science Daily] .

-For more information on smoking and health, please explore the links on the next page.
+For more information on smoking and health, please explore the links below.